-NYU School of Medicine’s Office of Mentoring and Faculty Development guides our departments in launching and maintaining mentoring programs that support tenure-eligible or nontenure-eligible clinical and research faculty.
-These programs help our departments recruit promising new faculty, develop and retain outstanding junior faculty, and propel career advancement—thus strengthening the NYU School of Medicine community as a whole.
+NYU Grossman School of Medicine’s Office of Mentoring and Faculty Development guides our departments in launching and maintaining mentoring programs that support tenure-eligible or nontenure-eligible clinical and research faculty.
+These programs help our departments recruit promising new faculty, develop and retain outstanding junior faculty, and propel career advancement—thus strengthening the NYU Grossman School of Medicine community as a whole.

-Our mentoring and development programs are implemented across NYU School of Medicine and are tailored to the many career pathways available to physicians and scientists.
+Our mentoring and development programs are implemented across NYU Grossman School of Medicine and are tailored to the many career pathways available to physicians and scientists.

 A successful mentoring program requires broad commitment and involvement.
 It includes mentees, mentors, and mentoring champions, who are supported by department chairs to oversee the programs and to meet deans’ expectations.

 At NYU Grossman School of Medicine, each department’s mentoring champion works with the Office of Mentoring and Faculty Development to create a tailored mentoring program.

 Making suitable matches of mentors and mentees is critical to the success of a faculty mentoring program.
 The Office of Mentoring and Faculty Development recommends that personalities, professional approaches, and career paths all be considered when matching mentors with mentees.
 In addition, departmental annual mentoring surveys should be used to facilitate matches and to report the effectiveness of established mentoring relationships.

 Several individuals play a role in each department’s mentoring program.

 Department chairs appoint mentoring champions, who oversee the mentoring program, and remain actively involved in it.
 Department chairs also ensure that mentoring teams meet and assess their effectiveness.